cran/qtl/inst/README.txt

 INSTALLATION OF R AND R/QTL (MacOS version 10.2.x and above)

-  1. Download the file RAqua.dmg and double-click it to mount a "drive" with a name something like "RAqua-1.8.1".
+  1. Download the file RAqua.dmg and double-click it to mount a "drive" with a name something like "R-2.0.1.dmg".
 Follow the instructions in the file "ReadMe.txt".

   2. To install R/qtl:

      a.
-Download either the compiled version of R/qtl for Mac OSX or the source code.
+Download the compiled version of R/qtl for Mac OS X, a file like "qtl_0.99-22.tgz".

      b.
-Start R by double-clicking "StartR" in your Applications folder.
+Start R by double-clicking "R" in your Applications folder.

      c.
-From the menu bar, click Packages -> Install from local files and then either "Binary package file" or "Source package file".
+From the menu bar, click "Packages & Data" -> "Package Installer".

-        (To install from source, you may need additional compilers and other tools installed.)
-Then find the appropriate file on your drive.
+	Select "Local Binary Package" from the drop-down menu at the top of the window that comes up.

+	Click "Install/Update" at the bottom of the window.

+	Find the package on your harddrive and click "Open".

+	Close the window.

 INSTALLATION OF R/QTL (Unix)

   1. We'll assume that R has already been installed.

-  2. Go into the directory containing the file "qtl_*.tar.gz".
+  2. Go into the directory containing the file "qtl_0.99-22.tar.gz".

   3. Do one of the following: